evmcnb/quartz/content/Full/Otitis Externa.md

 ## Symptoms

-- Inflammation of the external ear canal presenting with a combination of otalgia, pruritus and non-mucoid ear discharge
+- pain on palpation of the tragus
+- itching
+- discharge and hearing loss

 ## Diagnostic Tests